TWILIGHT-CODERS/Essay-Writing-Website/README.md

 copyright 2020 TWILIGHT CODERS Johnson Matoke/Laban Menza.
 Code released under [the MIT license](https://opensource.org/licenses/MIT).
 There is only one limitation you can't can’t re-distribute the Essay Writing as stock.

-As of now I am exploring the possibility of working on CoreUI fulltime - if you are a business that is building core products using CoreUI, I am also open to conversations regarding custom sponsorship / consulting arrangements.
-Get in touch on [Twitter](https://twitter.com/johnsonnyabayo).